bodo-ai/Bodo/docs/source/installation_and_setup/install.rst

     start /wait "" Miniconda3-latest-Windows-x86_64.exe /InstallationType=JustMe /RegisterPython=0 /S /D=%UserProfile%\Miniconda3

-Open the Anaconda Prompt (click Start, select Anaconda Prompt).
-You may use other Terminals if you have already added Anaconda to your PATH.
+Open the Anaconda Prompt to use Bodo (click Start, select Anaconda Prompt).
+You may use other terminals if you have already added Anaconda to your PATH.

 .. _optionaldep: